Consistently churning out heartwarming words of encouragement for teachers? Are you feeling stressed and overwhelmed? Don’t be, my dear teachers!

 However, I still believe in the power of positive inspiration in our life.
 This small act of inspiration will go a long way.
 I’m certain of that.
 We just need to rekindle our passion at times.

-Being stressed out is fleeting and to be happy is eternal.
+Being stressed out is fleeting and being happy is eternal.

 I am enthusiastic that sharing words of encouragement will brighten up your day.
 Also, enthusiasm is contagious!